brandonhilkert/sucker_punch/README.md

   SuckerPunch.shutdown_timeout = 15 # # of sec. to wait before killing threads
 ```

+#### Queue Class Methods

+Sucker Punch leverages concurrent-friendly queues per-process.
+These class methods operating on all queues might be helpful in some edge cases.

+- `SuckerPunch::Queue.stats` - Returns a hash keyed by each queue's name with total, busy, and timeout statistics for each queue's `workers` and `jobs`.
+- `SuckerPunch::Queue.clear` - Calls `clear` for each queue.
+Susceptible to race conditions.
+Only use in testing.
+- `SuckerPunch::Queue.shutdown_all` - Used with SuckerPunch's `at_exit` hook.
+Waits for all queues to be idle using the [shutdown timeout](#shutdown-timeout) configuration above.
+- `SuckerPunch::Queue.wait` - Waits for all queues to become idle with no timeout.

 #### Timeouts

 Using `Timeout` causes persistent connections to